Columbus Annotated Bibliography

 Upper elementary.
 Describes many different theories about the discovery of America and encourages young readers to question and arrive at their own conclusions.
 Provides evidence for and against the land bridge theory allowing Native Americans from Asia to come to America first; evidence for and against the Woden-lithi theory leading to a Scandinavian king discovering America in 1750 B.C.; evidence for and against Native American (especially Lakota) theories for Native people’s origins in the Americas; evidence for and against the alien theory involving aliens arriving on earth to marry apelike prehumans; evidence for and against Van Sertima’s African theory that Africans arrived in America almost 2,000 years before Columbus; evidence for and against Professor Xu’s Asian theory that the Chinese Shang dynasty influenced the development of the Olmec civilization in Mexico; evidence for and against the “other way-around theory” that ancient people from the Americas sailed to Africa, Asia or Europe; and evidence for and against the Vikings being the first to “discover” America.
 Introduces both the traditional story of Columbus’ journey to America and a more realistic version, including Columbus’ cruelty toward the Taino.

-Jacobs, Francine.
-(1992).
+Jacobs, F. (1992).
 The Tainos: The people who welcomed Columbus.
 New York: G.P.
 Putnam's Sons.

 Krensky, S. (1991).
 Step into reading: Christopher Columbus.
 New York: Random House.

-Landau, Elaine.
-(2001).
+Landau, E. (2001).
 Columbus Day: Celebrating a famous explorer.
 Berkeley Heights, NJ: Enslow.

-Levy, Elizabeth.
-(2001).
+Levy, E. (2001).
 Are we there yet?
 Europeans meet the Americans.
 New York: Scholastic.

+Upper elementary.
 The author claims all the information in the text is real, but doesn’t cite sources.
 She lists Richard W. Hill, Sr., a Tuscarora, as an expert reader and provides a brief description of native North Americans before Europeans.
 The text offers a humorous interpretation of different theories as to who were the first “outsiders” to visit North America, including the Vikings, Chinese, St. Brendan and the Irish, or West Africans.
 The author’s interpretation of Columbus’ trips to America reveals a stronger focus on the Arawaks than many texts and acknowledges Columbus and his men’s numerous weaknesses and acts of cruelty toward Native people.
 The author describes Columbus and his men’s disdain for growing food, their enslavement of Native people, and their quest for gold and cruel punishments for Native people who did not meet their gold quota.
 Even though the Arawaks rebelled against this treatment, the majority died from overwork, starvation, European diseases, or suicide.

-Liestman, Vicki.
-(1991).
+Liestman, V. (1991).
 Columbus Day.
 Minneapolis, MN: Carolrhoda Books.

 Macdonald, F. (2004).
 You wouldn’t want to sail with Christopher Columbus!
 Unchartered waters you’d rather not cross.
 Danbury CT: Franklin Watts.

 Elementary.
-Contains questions and answers regarding several aspects of exploration and specifically, Columbus’s voyages during 1492-1504.
+The text contains questions and answers regarding several aspects of exploration and specifically, Columbus’s voyages during 1492-1504.
 The author studied history and has written several children’s books on historical topics, but does not give sources.
 The text explains why people wanted to explore, how voyages were funded, the food and crew needed for a voyage, descriptions of Columbus’s three ships, tools used in navigation, the crew’s duties on the ship, signs of land, what Columbus and his men discovered about the Taino people’s housing and food, a summary of Columbus’s four voyages, and Columbus’s final years.
 The author acknowledges that Columbus was not kind to the Taino people, which led to his downfall.

 Upper elementary, middle school, good background information for teachers.
 The author encourages readers to question what we know about Columbus as historians continue to discover new information about him.
 She traces how views of Columbus changed from the American Revolution to 1992.
 During the American Revolution period, the emerging nation wanted a non-English hero, so chose Columbus who “discovered” America.
 People in the U.S. began naming things after Columbus, including the land on which the capital was built.
 On October 12, 1792 was the first time for Columbus Day to be celebrated in New York city.
 People continued naming towns, songs, cities, rivers, lakes, islands, mountains, and schools after Columbus.
 His voyage became linked to European American westward movement in the19th century until President Benjamin Harrison declared Columbus Day a general holiday on October 12, 1892.
 In 1992, the Columbus story began changing to include Native American perspectives.